 - Cover balls and let rest for 15 minutes (using a damp lint free towel or plastic wrap sprayed with cooking spray so it does not stick to the dough).

-- After the dough has rested, flour each ball on both sides and then, using a rolling pin, flatten each ball into an oval shape that is about ¼ thick, and then roll up (see photo).
-If too much flour is present brush it off before rolling.
+- After the dough has rested, flour each ball on both sides and then, using a rolling pin, flatten each ball into an rectangular shape that is about ¼ thick.

 - Place each log in loaf pan (make sure seam is on bottom of pan and the rolled parts are facing front and back of pan).
 Note that the USA pullman pan that I use does NOT require greasing; please grease your pan if not using USA pan